 The AFS Participation Agreement, which is signed by all AFS participants and their natural parents, states:

 Many years of experience have taught AFS that a visit by relatives and friends can negatively impact the participant's experience.
 We understand that AFS does not encourage visits from family members or friends during the AFS program.
-If a family or friends plan to visit the participant, we agree to obtain consent in advance from the AFS national office in the hosting country.
+If family or friends plan to visit the participant, we agree to obtain consent in advance from the AFS national office in the hosting country.
 We also agree to abide by the hosting country regulations regarding the timing and duration of the visit.
-We understand that the AFS host country and or host family are not required to consent to a visit.
+We understand that the AFS host country or host family is not required to consent to a visit.
 In addition, we agree not to make any lodging or other impositions on the host family during the visit.

 As our world becomes a smaller place, AFS-USA realizes that many of our participants have relatives or family friends who live in the USA.
 Additionally, many parents and other family members may have the opportunity to come to the USA on scheduled business or holiday trips.
 Visits from natural family or friends from home may not have a positive effect intended.
 Through more than 60 years of experience, AFS volunteers, participants, and host families have learned that natural family visits are often disruptive to the participant's exchange experience.
 For the participant, the arrival of someone from home interrupts integration into American life, as relationships and cultural norms from home are resumed.
-For the hosts, it interrupts their role as parents, may confuse relationships, and imposes additional hospitality burdens.
+For the hosts, it interrupts their role as parents, may confuse relationships and imposes additional hospitality burdens.
 Visits take the focus from the participant and burden AFS volunteer and staff support structures.
 In keeping with the AFS standards and the participant adjustment cycle, AFS-USA highly discourages any visits during the program.